crcn/tandem-old/packages/tandem-app/README.md

 - [ ] VM
   - [ ] optimizations
+    - [ ] run on back-end -- serve diffs to front-end (should be MUCH faster.
+Also tees tandem up for AWS lambda)

-    - [ ] fix flickering
+- [ ] Paperclip
-    - [ ] do not render children if parent has document fragment
+  - [ ] Lambda offloading

 AFTER INITIAL COMPONENTS: